Lizette95/EDSA_ANALYSE_PREDICT/README.md

 FUNCTION 4: Hashtag & Municipality Extractor

+This function takes in a pandas dataframe of tweets and extracts municipalities with a user-defined dictionary of municipalities.
+Hashtags are also extracted and returned as a list.
+Municipalities and hashtags are added as new columns and the modified dataframe is returned.

 FUNCTION 5: Number Of Tweets Per Day

+This function takes in a pandas dataframe of tweets and returns a new dataframe, grouped by day, with the number of tweets for that day.
+The date column is set as the index of the new dataframe.

 FUNCTION 6: Word Splitter

 Word Splitter is a function which splits the sentences in a dataframe's column into a list of the separate words.
 This function takes in a pandas dataframe as an input and returns the modified dataframe.